Bandwidth/bandwidth.github.io/numbers/guides/managingLineFeatures.md

 ## Calling Name Display {#calling-name-display}

-In addition to setting Calling Name Display information on a per-TN basis as described above, the Bandwidth Phone Number Dashboard API allows the establishment of Calling Name Display settings for a collection of TNs at a time.
+In addition to setting Calling Name Display information on a per-TN basis as described above, the Bandwidth Phone Number Phone Number API allows the establishment of Calling Name Display settings for a collection of TNs at a time.
 Bandwidth provides this API as a convenience to enable provisioning collections of TNs.
 It can support the configuration of up to 1000 TNs in a single call.

 The Calling Line Display is associated with TNs using a <code class="post">POST</code> to the `lineOptionOrders` resource with a payload that describes the option and its disposition.